shilab/git_and_github/git_presentation.md

 ```
 git push origin <branch>
 ```
-Where <branch> is the branch you are working from.
+Where ```<branch>``` is the branch you are working from.

+*  Branches can be used to isolate changes.

+--

+*  The master branch is the default branch, and new branches can be created from it.

+--

+*  You can use a branch for developing a feature and then merge it back into the master branch.

+---